Likes and Dislikes ESL Games, Activities and Worksheets

 ESL Preferences Game - Grammar and Speaking: Sentence Completion, Guessing, Asking and Answering Questions from Prompts - Pair Work - Elementary (A1-A2) - 25 minutes

-This productive likes and dislikes guessing game helps students practice expressing preferences in positive and negative statements and asking questions with Do you like...?
-First, students read each statement on the worksheet and write I like or I don't like in the column marked 'Me', depending on whether they like or dislike the thing mentioned in the statement, e.g. 'I like (speaking English)'.
-In pairs, students then guess their partner's preferences for the same statements by writing He/She likes or He/She doesn't like in the 'My partner' column, e.g. 'He likes (speaking English)'.
-Next, students take it in turns to find out if their guesses are right or wrong by asking Do you like...? questions to their partner, e.g. 'Do you like speaking English?'
+This productive likes and dislikes guessing game helps students practice expressing preferences in positive and negative statements and asking Do you like...? questions.
+First, students read each statement and write I like or don't like in the column marked 'Me' based on their own preferences, e.g. 'I like speaking English.'
+Next, in pairs, students guess their partner's preferences for the same statements by writing He/She likes or doesn't like in the 'My partner' column, e.g. 'He likes speaking English.'
+Students then take turns finding out if their guesses are right or wrong by asking Do you like...? questions to their partner, e.g. 'Do you like speaking English?'
 Their partner then gives their answer.
 If the student guessed correctly, they put a tick in the last column.
 If not, the student puts a cross.
-The student with the most correct guesses in each pair wins.
+The student with the most correct guesses wins.

 Let me guess Preview